 I found myself switching back and forth between the aesthetic and efferent with each turn of the page, each new detail, and sometimes with each new word.
 But it never felt abrupt or disjointed.
 The text flows.

 One word of caution, though, is that her very passionate, almost extreme perspective on saving the planet did not creep up on me until the very last chapter.
 Because it was such an enjoyable read, it took me a while to notice the bias.
 Looking back through the text now, though, I can see layers of sarcasm and opinion blended with the historical facts and research.
 As long as you read it with that in mind, it’s an absolutely enlightening and enjoyable read that I would recommend to anyone.

 We hope this message finds you well, and enjoying the R&R that only summer can bring!
 Today officially launches a new project that has been a few years in the making!
 Realizing how we receive our information and news has evolved, we at PCTELA wanted to provide you, our professional family, with the best possible experience.
 Because of that we are thrilled to launch our new, PCTELA News Blog!
 A few questions you might have:

 This blog will replace the PCTELA Newsletter that you received as part of your membership.

 We receive content throughout the year, and to limit it to periodical newsletters did not provide it you in the timely manner you deserve.

 3. How often will content be published?

 Previously, members were receiving approximately 30 pieces on content per year.
-We are committed to providing at least one piece of content per week, so our members can receive at the minimum, over 50 pieces of content per year!
+We are committed to providing (on average) at least one piece of content per week, so our members can receive at the minimum, over 50 pieces of content per year!